WHITEHAVEN'S HISTORIC LINKS

 OTHER WHITEHAVEN LINKS The tall ship, the Vicar of Bray built at Whitehaven by Robert Hardy in 1841 plied the Atlantic for over thirty years.
 She is the only surviving vessel that took miners out to the goldfields in the Californian gold rush of 1849.
 In 1870 she was damaged in the stormy Southern oceans and now languishes as a hulk in the Falkland Islands.

-Whitehaven (A post later held by William Wordsworth's uncle Richard)
+at Whitehaven (A post later held by William Wordsworth's uncle Richard) spoke

-spoke of "no less than 50 sail of ships employed to Virginia
+of "no less than 50 sail of ships employed to Virginia and Maryland for

 (Help with much of the above information from Mr Harry Fancy, former Whitehaven museum curator)